darinz/DL/11_Optimization/03_distributed_training.md

 ### 1. Data Parallelism
 Distributes data across multiple devices, with each device having a complete copy of the model.

+> **Explanation:**
+> Each GPU gets a different chunk of the data, but all GPUs have the same model.
+After each batch, gradients are averaged and the model is synchronized.

 ### 2. Model Parallelism
 Splits the model across multiple devices, with each device responsible for different parts of the model.

+> **Explanation:**
+> The model itself is too big for one device, so it's split into pieces.
+Each device computes only its part, and data is passed between devices as needed.

 ### 3. Pipeline Parallelism
 Divides the model into stages that are processed sequentially across different devices.

+> **Explanation:**
+> Like an assembly line: each device handles a stage of the model, and data flows through the pipeline.

 > **Common Pitfall:** Communication overhead can become a bottleneck if not managed properly, especially in model and pipeline parallelism.